materialsvirtuallab/megnet/README.md

+# Preamble

+This repository represents the efforts of the Materials Virtual Lab in developing graph networks for machine learning in materials science.
+It is a work in progress and the models we have developed thus far are only based on our best efforts.
+We welcome efforts by anyone to build and test models using our code and data, all of which are publicly available.
+Any comments or suggestions are also welcome (please post on the Github Issues page.)

 # MatErials Graph Networks (MEGNet) for molecule/crystal property prediction

 MatErials Graph Network (MEGNet) is an implementation of DeepMind's graph networks[1] for universal machine learning in materials science.
 We have demonstrated its success in achieving very low prediction errors in a broad array of properties in both molecules and crystals (see preprint of our paper ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2]).